stysebae/joplin-vsc-material-theme/README.md

 ## Customization

 Notes:
-- Please visit the topic (Share your CSS)[https://discourse.joplinapp.org/t/share-your-css/1730] on Joplin's forum.
+- Please visit the topic [Share your CSS](https://discourse.joplinapp.org/t/share-your-css/1730) on Joplin's forum.
 There are some tweaks you might be interested in.
-- For enhanced customization, you can also download and install the plugin (Joplin Rich Markdown)[https://github.com/CalebJohn/joplin-rich-markdown].
+- For enhanced customization, you can also download and install the plugin [Joplin Rich Markdown](https://github.com/CalebJohn/joplin-rich-markdown).
 Then, enable "Add additional CSS classes for enhanced customization" in the plugin settings (`Tools > Options > Rich Markdown`).

 ### Changing Colors or Police Fonts

-You can easily change the colors or the police fonts by editing the `:root` pseudo-class in both files `userchrome.css` and `userstyle.css`. `:root` defines all color schemes variables used along the CSS files.
+**You can easily change the colors or the police fonts by editing the `:root` pseudo-class** in both files `userchrome.css` and `userstyle.css`. `:root` defines all color schemes variables used along the CSS files.

 The themes also use by default the following police fonts: `Fira Sans` and `Roboto Mono`.
 Be sure that these are installed on your computer or change them by modifying `--font-face` and `--font-mono` in `:root` pseudo-class.

 ### Show/Hide Joplin's UI Elements

 Some buttons are shown or hidden by default.
-You can browse `userchrome.css` to identify these elements and to hide/show them, by adding `display: none !important;` or by removing it respectively.
+You can browse `userchrome.css` to identify these elements and to **hide/show them, by adding `display: none !important;` or by removing it respectively**.
 Here are some examples of such tweaks.

 #### Show "All notes" Icon (Sidebar)